The Pentagon’s Joint AI Center wants to be like Silicon Valley

 Shanahan spearheaded Project Maven in 2017 with companies like Xnor, Clarifai, and Google, where thousands of employees opposed the contract.
 For the sake of national security and the economy, Shanahan argues that business, academia, and military must work together on AI solutions as algorithmic warfare becomes a reality.

-Although Shanahan retires Aug.
-1 according to the Air Force website, JAIC CTO Nand Mulchandani will take over as acting director in the next two weeks, a JAIC spokesperson told VentureBeat in an email today.
+Although Shanahan retires August 1 according to the Air Force website, JAIC CTO Nand Mulchandani will take over as acting director in the next two weeks, a JAIC spokesperson told VentureBeat in an email today.
+He will serve as acting director until a flag officer or 3-star general is confirmed as director later this year.
 Unlike Shanahan, Mulchandani spent most of his career building startups in Silicon Valley.

 In March, the JAIC finished revamping how it approaches AI projects and workflows and moved to adopt a different organizational structure; Mulchandani said the restructure makes the JAIC the only organization in the Pentagon with product managers and an approach to AI product development that resembles Silicon Valley startups and enterprise sales teams.

-In an interview with VentureBeat, Mulchandani talked in detail about the restructure of the JAIC that took place in March, how JAIC is helping the U.S. military develop predictive early warning systems, how the Joint AI Center will use Google Cloud’s Anthos and the $800 million Booz Allen Hamilton contract, and how COVID-19 is influencing the group’s operating mission.
+In an interview with VentureBeat, Mulchandani talked in detail about JAIC’s restructuring in March, how JAIC is helping the U.S. military develop predictive early warning systems, how the Joint AI Center will use Google Cloud’s Anthos and the $800 million Booz Allen Hamilton contract, and how COVID-19 is influencing the group’s operating mission.

 This interview was edited for brevity and clarity.